Charles E. Schmidt College of Medicine

 The current College of Medicine Academic Calendar for Years 1, 2 3 and 4 is available here.

-The basic science curriculum integrates key disciplines like anatomy, physiology, pharmacology and pathology throughout the courses.
+The foundational science curriculum integrates key disciplines like anatomy, physiology, pharmacology and pathology throughout the courses.
 Teaching methods include problem-based learning, with a balance of small group sessions and independent study, supplemented by labs, clinical correlations, simulations, and lectures focusing on core concepts rather than lists of facts.

 The clinical curriculum in years 1 and 2 (Foundations of Medicine) begins with sessions that concentrate on professionalism, ethics, cultural competency, communication and history taking skills.
 Medical interviewing and physical examination are taught using an hypothesis-driven approach grounded in evidence-based medicine.
 Standardized and simulated patients are used to teach core and advanced clinical skills.
-Starting in the fall semester in year 1, students develop doctor/patient relationships with patients under the supervision of their physician preceptors in the community and at clinics that provide care to the under-served in Palm Beach County.
+Starting in the spring semester in year 1, students develop doctor/patient relationships with patients under the supervision of their physician preceptors in the community and at clinics that provide care to the under-served in Palm Beach County.